-ANSWER: MSHN is seeking further feedback from MDHHS regarding HCBS-requirements.
+ANSWER: Feedback from MDHHS includes the Emergency Epidemic Order: Gatherings and Face Mask Order.
 Please follow CDC and MDHHS guidance relating to the taking of all health and safety precautions.
 MSHN and the CMHSPs have established a Four-Tier System developed for response based on current level of outbreak and providing services to beneficiaries in the specific county area.
 CMHSPs are also implementing agency-specific plans.
 MSHN is also recommending following social distancing protocols to reduce the possibility of virus transmission.